 Węgrów is a Holocaust city.
 Just like dozens of other towns east of Warsaw.
 Just like Warsaw itself.
 Just like the whole of Poland.
 Before the war, Węgrów was mostly Jewish.
 According to Szraga Fajwel Bielawski, a Holocaust survivor who published his memoirs in the book titled The Last Jew from Węgrów, 75% of businesses in Węgrów belonged to Jews, all houses around the market were Jewish, a large and gold-decorated synagogue stood in the city, the community was headed by a saint Rabbi, Jakub Mendel Morgenstern.
 But today it is all gone along with the rabbi.
 A German soldier stabbed him with a bayonet in the first days of the occupation, back in 1939.
 But first, they told him to collect horse dung in a silk prayer hat.
 The Synagogue is also gone.
 Bricks from the rubble were used to build the fence for the Catholic cemetery.
 David reads it out loud in the car from a book on an iPad, and when he reaches the passages about the liquidation of the Węgrów ghetto, he suddenly goes quiet and looks through the window.

-– I cannot… brother – he says in a broken voice – I cannot … – I hear that he is breathing heavily. – I cannot read about ears being cut off and teeth being torn out… – he says. – I am sorry…
+– I can’t read this… brother – he says in a broken voice – I can’t … – I hear him breath heavily. – I cannot read about ears cut off and teeth torn out… – he says. – I am sorry…

 – No need to be sorry, Dawid, take it easy – I say – I understand.
 I cannot listen to it anymore either – I say.
 And that’s true.
 I cannot endure the next description of Polish cruelty, callousness and complicity.
 I cannot listen about Polish youngsters who hunted Jews on the streets and traced them in their shelters, chasing them into the hands of death.
 I can no longer imagine Polish szmalcowniki, who robbed defenseless people on the way to the cemetery, where they were slaughtered and thrown into mass graves.
 I cannot, but I bite my teeth and read about it in hundreds of memories, I talk about it with dozens of survivors, I learn about it from historians’ books.
 I need to know, I have an obligation to know.